wp-plugins/ajaxify-wordpress-site/readme.txt

 1. Upload `ajaxify-wordpress-site` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Go to Settings tab there a `AWS Options Page` link will be present click on it and provide the datails.
+1. Go to Settings tab there a `AWS Options Page` link will be present click on it and provide the details.
-1. Please make sure that your search form tag id should be 'searchform' and input box id should be 's'.
 1. Provide the ID of the container you want to be ajaxify in 'Ajax container ID' field.
 1. Provide the class of the menu container in 'Menu container class' field.
+1. Provide search form tag id/class with #/. respectively.

 == Frequently Asked Questions ==